England. Change location

 • Self-reflection: targeting your practices, assumptions and views.
 You will be asked to think in some depth about what you hold to be significant and important in terms of leadership, which inevitably means reflecting upon your values and even your own background.
 In turn, you'll be asked to reflect upon how your sense of self and sense of what you find valuable in others translates across into your practice – in leadership terms and as a follower.

 • Experimenting with leadership concepts.
 Firstly, you'll be asked to experiment in terms of your thinking.
 This means trying to think outside your normal zones of comfort: for example, if you are someone who usually holds leadership to be something tied very much to charismatic individuals, you will benefit from trying to think about leadership as something tied to a collection of people or to a practice, instead.
 You'll be asking yourself: what does it mean to see a particular person, practice or group in a different way?
-Secondly, experimenting means really trying out new ideas in your own environments.
+Secondly, experimenting means really trying out new ideas in your own environment.
 This could mean experimenting with new ideas and practices in a paid working environment, in a voluntary environment or more informally in your everyday lives.
-By experimenting with leadership ideas in real life we come to see their potential because these are ideas that are based on real human interaction – or at least they should be.
+By experimenting with leadership ideas in real life, we come to see their potential because these ideas that are based on real human interaction – or at least they should be.

 You will learn